 The control and power wires for all the operating mechanisms, auxiliary switches, alarms, heaters, CTs, and VTs are brought from the GIS equipment modules to the LCC using shielded multiconductor control cables.
 In addition to providing terminals for all the GIS wiring,

-Also for making operations practicable and convenient as well as trouble-free wiring from Gas Insulated Switchgear (GIS) to the substation control room, a LCC is provided.
-Even though LCC increases the cost when compared with air-insulated switchgear, it is so well liked attempts to get rid of LCC to trim down cost have not succeeded.
-The LCC does have the benefit of providing a very clear division of liability between the GIS manufacturer and user in terms of scope of equipment supply.
-The problem had appeared while testing the LCC during the factory acceptance test (FAT).
+Also for making operations practicable and convenient as well as trouble-free wiring from Gas Insulated Switchgear (GIS) to the substation control room, an LCC is provided.
+Even though LCC increases the cost when compared with air-insulated switchgear, it is so well-liked attempts to get rid of LCC to trim down costs have not succeeded.
+The LCC does have the benefit of providing a very clear division of liability between the GIS manufacturer and the user in terms of the scope of equipment supply.
+The problem appeared while testing the LCC during the factory acceptance test (FAT).

 Photo 1: GIS Local Control Cabinet

 Local Control Cabinet issues: